 If you like easy vegetable side dish recipes, here are some of my family’s other favorites:

 Roasted Baby Bok Choy Recipe

 - Salad spinner

-- Cookie sheet
+- Baking sheet

-- Dry it on a large towel or salad spinner, making sure to get it completely dry.
+- Preheat oven to 450° F. Wash the bok choy in a sink of water, then dry it on a large towel or in a salad spinner, making sure it’s completely dry.

 - Cut the bok choy in half lengthwise, then lay it out on a baking sheet with the stems towards the edge of the pan.

 - Peel and crush the garlic cloves.
 Heat the olive oil in a small pan over medium-low heat and cook the garlic for a couple minutes.
 Once cooked strain the oil and discard the garlic.
 Set oil aside to cool.

 - Drizzle cooled oil over bok choy and season with salt and pepper to taste.